influxdata/docs-v2/content/enterprise_influxdb/v1.10/tools/api.md

 #### Status codes and responses

-In general, status codes of the form `2xx` indicate success, `4xx` indicate that InfluxDB could not understand the request, and `5xx` indicate that the system is overloaded or significantly impaired.
+In general, HTTP `2xx` status codes indicate success, `4xx` status codes indicate that InfluxDB could not understand the request, and `5xx` status codes indicate that the system is overloaded or significantly impaired.
-Errors are returned in JSON.
+The response body contains an error message in JSON format.

 ##### Summary table